DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers/file/sonarqube.md

 toc_hide: true
 ---
 # SonarQube Scan
 There are two ways to retrieve findings from SonarQube.
-You can either use the [soprasteria package](https://github.com/soprasteria/sonar-report) or the SonarQube REST API with.
+You can either use the [soprasteria package](https://github.com/soprasteria/sonar-report) or the SonarQube REST API directly.
-Both ways are descriped closer below.
+Both ways (**SonarQube REST API** and **Soprasteria**) are depicted below.

 ### Sample Scan Data
 Sample SonarQube scans can be found [here](https://github.com/DefectDojo/django-DefectDojo/tree/master/unittests/scans/sonarqube).